Hunan: Language

+Hunan is a region with complex dialects.
+The dialects in the province include Xiang, Southwestern Mandarin, Gan, Hakka, and some local dialects whose identities have not yet been determined, such as Xiangnan Tuhua and Waxiang dialect.
+In areas where ethnic minorities live, many people can speak their own ethnic language and communicate in Chinese.

 Cuisine

 Hunanese cuisine is noted for its near-ubiquitous use of chili peppers, garlic, and shallots.
-These ingredients give rise to a distinctive dry-and-spicy (干辣 (gānlà)) taste, with dishes such as smoked cured ham, and stir-fried spicy beef being prime examples of the flavor.
+These ingredients give rise to a distinctive dry-and-spicy (干辣 (gānlà)) taste, with dishes such as smoked cured ham and stir-fried spicy beef being prime examples of the flavor.

 Music

 Huaguxi is a local form of Chinese opera that is very popular in Hunan province.

 Tourism

 Located in the south central part of the Chinese mainland, Hunan has long been known for its natural environment.
 It is surrounded by mountains on the east, west, and south, and by the Yangtze River on the north.
 For thousands of years, the region has been a major center of agriculture, growing rice, tea, and oranges.
 China's first all glass suspension bridge was also opened in Hunan, in Shiniuzhai National Geological Park.